About

 Employment History

-There’s a detailed job history on my LinkedIn and outlined my CV, but I’ve had the pleasure of working on some very cool projects with some very sharp people.
+There’s a detailed job history on the soul crushing website and given in my CV, but I’ve had the pleasure of working on some very cool projects with some very sharp people.

 The short version is: